Logo

 Why You Should Visit:

-Blend myth with Highland scenery on a boat tour.
-The loch's peaty depths and surrounding heather moors fuel folklore, while sonar exhibits at the centre add a modern twist to the monster hunt.
+Blend myth with Highland scenery on a boat tour (from £15).
+The loch's peaty depths and surrounding heather moors fuel folklore, while sonar exhibits at the Loch Ness Centre (£9.50, reopened 2025) add a modern twist.

 Hours